 "This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-As a website onwer who has been hosting with NameCheap since 2015, I believe I’m well qualified to write about Namecheap hosting review.
-The NameCheap WordPress Hosting vs Shared Hosting – Easywp vs Stellar Hosting.
+As a website owner who has been hosting with NameCheap since 2015, I believe I’m well qualified to write about Namecheap hosting review.
+The NameCheap WordPress Hosting vs Shared Hosting – Easywp vs Shared Hosting.

-I have hosted several WordPress blogs on the NameCheap shared hosting servers.
-So I believe my practical web hosting experience will be a good use to you today.
+So I believe my practical web hosting experience with NameCheap will be of good use to you today.

-In this Namecheap hosting review, I take a practical approach to the Namecheap shared hosting vs WordPress hosting on Easywp.
+In this Namecheap hosting review, I take a practical approach to the Namecheap shared hosting vs EasyWP review.